lubiana/no-framework-tutorial/14-middleware.md

 The Middlewares are basically a number of wrappers that stand between the client and your application.
 Each request gets passed through all the middlewares, gets handled by our controllers and then the response gets passed back through all the middlewars to the client/emitter.
+You can check out [this Blogpost](https://doeken.org/blog/middleware-pattern-in-php) for a more in depth explanation of the middleware pattern.

 So every Middleware can modify the request before it goes on to the next middleware (and finally the handler) and the response after it gets created by our handlers.